-Work supports for FASD exist in many forms (for more information, visit Workplace Adjustments for Employees with Disability).
+Work supports for people with disability, including FASD, exist in many forms.
+For more information, visit Workplace Adjustments for Employees with Disability

-Depending on the employee’s needs, work supports can be incorporated into daily routines, regularly or periodically.
-They can either be implemented during the initial training stages and/or throughout the duration of the employment, and/or can be phased out over time.
+Depending on the employee’s needs, work supports can be incorporated into daily routines.
+They can be implemented during the initial training stage or throughout the duration of the employment, and if appropriate be phased out over time.

 In order to better understand the challenges that people with FASD may face and to implement tailored work support solutions to assist in the workplace, it is important that employers ask themselves the following questions:

-Disability employment services can provide information on the right supports and accommodations to help people with FASD.
+Disability Employment Services can provide information on the right supports and accommodations to support people with FASD.

-Consult with your chosen Disability Employment Services provider to ascertain the right types of jobs for persons with disabilities such as FASD, including those with a criminal background.
-It is often the case that disability-friendly jobs exist within your own company without you being aware of it.
-Consulting an outsider, particularly one with the right expertise can help you see the jobs within your company from a different perspective.
-With the agency, identify the strengths in the potential employee with FASD to determine a suitable position that leads to success rather than frustration.
+A Disability Employment Service provider can provide advice as to the right types of jobs for people with disability.
+It may be the case that disability-friendly jobs exist within your own company, without you being aware of it.
+Consulting a DES provider who has expertise in this field, can help you see the jobs within your company from a different perspective.
+Identify the strengths in the potential employee to determine a suitable position that leads to success rather than frustration.

-In addition to working closely with the Disability Employment Services and other employment agencies, there are some measures you can take to ensure your workplace is ready to support a person with FASD.
+In addition to working with a Disability Employment Service, you can also ensure your workplace is ready to support an employee with FASD by:

 Disability training can have a positive effect on your workplace and your customers, particularly if your business is oriented towards customer service and retail.

-If you have several management or supervisory teams, it is paramount that you educate them about what FASD might look like in the workplace as well as what the implications of having a criminal history might entail for the individual.
-Related to this, it is important to maintain a repository of accommodations and strategies that they can readily access should they need to assist an individual with FASD.
-Ensure that you take a comprehensive approach to working alongside persons with disabilities such as FASD.
+If you have management or supervisory teams, ensure that they are trained in what FASD might look like in the workplace.
+Maintain a repository of accommodations and strategies that they can readily access should they need to assist a new employee.

-Recruitment processes can often inadvertently introduce barriers for persons with disabilities generally.
-Your organisation is encouraged to make minor adjustments to the recruitment process to minimise those barriers and allow the opportunity for the individual with FASD to put their best foot forward and portray their skills and competencies fully to you.
+Recruitment processes can often inadvertently introduce barriers for persons with disabilities.
+Your organisation is encouraged to make minor adjustments to the recruitment process to minimise those barriers and allow the opportunity for the individual to put their best foot forward and portray their skills and competencies fully to you.

 Job descriptions are often written in such a way that they include skills that are not critical to the job being advertised.
-For examples, requirements to have “excellent communication skills” or “excellent organisational skills” and/or to be “excellent team players” are often included but are really default skills that are specified by most employers advertising for work.
-Unfortunately, many people with disabilities such as FASD may get discouraged from applying for jobs demanding such requirements.
-This is particularly the case if they have spent time in the justice system and have had limited chances to really develop and/or demonstrate those skills.
-Applying such criteria strictly can lead to you missing out on accessing candidates who may have strong skills that are directly relevant to the tasks.
+For examples, requirements to have “excellent communication skills” or “excellent organisational skills” or to be “excellent team players” are often included but are really default skills that are specified by most employers advertising for work.
+Many people with disabilities such as FASD may get discouraged from applying for jobs demanding such requirements.
+This is particularly the case if they have spent time in the justice system and have had limited chances to really develop or demonstrate those skills.
+Applying such criteria can lead to you missing out on accessing candidates who may have strong skills that are directly relevant to other tasks.

-Hence, any job descriptions should always describe skills, abilities and experiences that are genuinely essential to the conduct of the work and leave out others that are not.
+Any job description should always describe skills, abilities and experiences that are genuinely essential to the conduct of the work and leave out others that are not.
 They should also be written concisely, in plain English and all jargon and unnecessary information should be left out.